Contact

 Dr. Christiane Heinicke (TU Ilmenau) Lorentz Force Velocimetry

-Matthias Ratajczak (HZDR) Contactless Inductive Flow Tomography
+Dr. Matthias Ratajczak (HZDR) Contactless Inductive Flow Tomography

 Dr. Thomas Richter (TU Dresden) Ultrasound Transit-Time Technique

-Dr. Daniel Hernandez (TU Ilmenau) Lorentz Force Velocimetry
+Dr. Daniel Hernández (TU Ilmenau) Lorentz Force Velocimetry

 Dennis Otte (KIT) inductive bubble detection